-C.1.12 List any company board members who likewise sit on the boards of directors of other non-group companies that are listed on official securities markets, other than your own group, insofar as these have been reported to the company:
+C.1.12 List any company board members who likewise sit on the boards of directors of other non-group companies that are listed on official securities

-Name or company name of Registered name of the Position director group company Pedro Luis Uriarte Técnicas Reunidas, S.A.
+Name or company name of Registered name of the Position director group company Jose Luis del Valle Abengoa, S.A.
+Director Pedro Luis Uriarte Técnicas Reunidas, S.A.
 Director